Patrick Millen: Secretary of the Cabinet

 In 1973 he was appointed to the Cabinet Office was the Secretary of the Cabinet and Clerk of the Executive Council until 1987.
 He served the governments of Norman Kirk, Bill Rowling, Robert Muldoon, and David Lange.
-Under Kirk's government Millen quickly had to get used to Norman Kirk's temperament which saw the two occasionally clash, but they maintained a mutual respect and would quickly put aside their differences.
+Under Kirk's government Millen quickly had to get used to Norman Kirk's temperament, which saw the two occasionally clash, but they maintained a mutual respect and would quickly put aside their differences.
 After Kirk's death in office, the caucus voted in Bill Rowling as Prime Minister and he inherited a very challenging environment where the Labour policies no longer accorded with the impact of the oil shock.
 This presented challenges for the operation of Cabinet and Rowling's heart was not in it and Millen many years later reported that privately Rowling twice tried to resign.
 1975 saw the election of the National Party with Muldoon as Prime Minister.
 After serving two Labour governments his reputation saw him stay on when Muldoon came to power.
-While Millen disagreed with many of his policy positions, he kept his reservations to himself and did not seek to influence Cabinet decisions which included the abandoning of the Labour parties New Zealand Superannuation Scheme.
+While Millen disagreed with many of his policy positions, he kept his reservations to himself and did not seek to influence Cabinet decisions, which included the abandoning of the Labour Party's New Zealand Superannuation Scheme.
 He later reflected that it was a minor tragedy as the scheme would have provided huge investment resources for the country.
-He developed an excellent working relationship with Muldoon who he described as being terribly shy and private, yet entirely dominating in Cabinet.
+He developed an excellent working relationship with Muldoon, who he described as being terribly shy and private, yet entirely dominating in Cabinet.
 It was during the Muldoon government that Millen became known as the 'fly on the wall'.
 1984 saw a change in government when Lange became Prime Minister and Millen's working environment changed significantly.
 Lange's styled himself as chairman of the board and bought a lot of humour to the role.
 However, Lange's approach could be relaxed and Millen complained of 'loose ends' to Cabinet decisions.
 Cabinet can be informal and tempers can fray, during his 14 years in Cabinet Millen was only asked to leave the room a dozen times in order for tense situations to be dealt with by the members of Cabinet.
 On two occasions he excused himself in order to prevent embarrassment.
-Occasionally he would pause in his note taking and put his hands flat on the table to indicate that he was not recording what could be vigorous discussions in order not to inhibit the debate.
+Occasionally he would pause in his notetaking and put his hands flat on the table to indicate that he was not recording what could be vigorous discussions in order not to inhibit the debate.